 Table structure and storage optimization

-Heap table organization model
+Heap table organization mode

 Data type and storage optimization

-New string data type in MySQL-compatible mode
+New String data type in MySQL mode

 array_prepend,array_concat,array_compact,array_filter,array_sort,array_sortby,array_length,array_range,array_sum,array_first,array_difference,array_min,array_max,array_avg,array_position,array_slice, andreverse.